Import tax overhaul bill coming, would help U.S. seaports

 Dredging companies have lobbied for more harbor project spending, Bea said.

-For instance, Orion Marine Group Inc and Great Lakes Dredge & Dock Corp favor more harbor maintenance funding, according to their 2013 financial statements.
+For instance, Orion Marine Group Inc (ORN.N) and Great Lakes Dredge & Dock Corp (GLDD.O) favor more harbor maintenance funding, according to their 2013 financial statements.